Atlanta Discrimination & EEOC Attorney

 - The Age Discrimination in Employment Act of 1967 (ADEA), which bans discrimination against employees who are over forty years old;

-- The Americans with Disabilities Act of 1990 (ADA), along with amendments included in the Americans with Disabilities Act Amendments Act of 2008, and the Rehabilitation Act of 1973, which ensure equal treatment and reasonable accommodation for those with disabilities, a history of a disability, or who are regarded as having a disability;
+- The Americans with Disabilities Act of 1990 (ADA), along with amendments included in the Americans with Disabilities Act Amendments Act of 2008, and the Rehabilitation Act of 1973, ensure equal treatment and reasonable accommodations for those with disabilities, a history of a disability, or who are regarded as having a disability;

-- The Equal Pay Act of 1963, which requires that men and women who perform substantially similar work be compensated the same;
+- The Equal Pay Act of 1963, requires that men and women who perform substantially similar work be compensated the same;

-- The Civil Rights Act of 1871, which created what is now known as Section 1983, a powerful law that allows claims against government employers for violation of any constitutional rights, including the rights to free speech, freedom of religion, unlawful search and seizure, due process, and equal protection of the law
+- The Civil Rights Act of 1871, which created what is now known as Section 1983, is a powerful law that allows claims against government employers for violation of any constitutional rights, including the rights to free speech, freedom of religion, unlawful search and seizure, due process, and equal protection of the law.

-Agency Investigations
+EEOC & Agency Investigations in Atlanta

 There are several government agencies with jurisdiction to enforce many of the employment discrimination statutes.
 For example, the U.S. Equal Employment Opportunity Commission (EEOC) investigates and enforces Title VII, the Pregnancy Discrimination Act, the Equal Pay Act of 1963, the ADEA, the ADA, the Rehabilitation Act of 1973, and the Genetic Information Nondiscrimination Act of 2008.
 Similarly, the U.S. Department of Labor investigates and enforces the FMLA, USERRA, and the Fair Labor Standards Act, among others.
 These agencies also publish regulations and other guidance that help courts and attorneys interpret and apply these laws.